zyh001/WindowsSpyBlocker/README.md

 For more info, take a look at [Wiki](../../wiki).

+## Download

+WindowsSpyBlocker executable can be downloaded directly from [GitHub releases](https://github.com/crazy-max/WindowsSpyBlocker/releases/latest) or as a [Chocolate package](https://chocolatey.org/packages/windowsspyblocker) that will allow you to benefit from automatic updates.

 ## Telemetry and data collection

 To capture and interpret network traffic, QEMU virtual machines are used on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on :